 See the woman in the picture?
 That looked like me for a very long time.
-There I was, distressed, ashamed and reclusive even, and getting worse every day.
+There I was; anxious, distressed, and in rapidly declining health.
 But it didn’t make sense; what was wrong with me?
-I wasn’t that old and my life should have been glamorous by any definition.
-I appeared to have everything any girl could ever want.
+I was still reasonably young and my life should have been glamorous by any definition.
+I might even have appeared to have everything a girl could ever want.
 So what was the problem?

 Accepting Less Than You Deserve

 So why does anyone stay with a partner who makes them uncomfortable?
 Cognitive dissonance?
 Brain fog?
 What could possibly make you ignore his ridiculously grandiose behaviors, his apparent disconnect with reality, his groupie-like obsession with people he’d only just met?